piiop/final_project/README.md

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-🙏 Acknowledgments
+### 🙏 Acknowledgments

-WikiArt and Art Institute of Chicago for providing the training data TinyLlama team for the language model
+- WikiArt and Art Institute of Chicago for providing the training data
+- TinyLlama team for the language model
-OSU Bootcamp for project support
+- OSU/edX Bootcamp for project support

-Inspired by:

-Style Classification and Artist Classification using CNN Recognizing Art Style Automatically
-Art Style Transfer Using CNN

-📬 Contact
+### 📬 Contact
 Michael Leston - [[GitHub Profile URL](https://github.com/piiop)]
 ---
-*Project developed as part of [Your Course/Institution]*
+*Project developed as part of OSU/edX Bootcamp*